-Section 80GG is a special provision under Chapter VI-A of the Income Tax Act, 1961, which provides tax reprieve to those who do not avail house rent allowance.
+Section 80GG is a special provision under Chapter VI-A of the Income Tax Act, 1961, which provides tax reprieve to those who do not avail of house rent allowance.
 To become eligible for tax deduction under this section, an individual must be residing in a rented property.
-Furthermore, his/her employer should not provide home rent allowance (HRA) as part of the monthly compensation.
+Furthermore, his/her employer should not provide a home rent allowance (HRA) as part of the monthly compensation.

 Section 80GG deduction is applicable to eligible salaried and self-employed professionals.
 Therefore, if an individual operates a business, he/she is just as capable of claiming this particular tax deduction as the salaried counterparts are.